RikVN/Neural_DRS/DRS_jury.md

 ### Relatively easy/hard documents ###

 If you compare two experiments, the script also returns the 5 (alter with --ret) documents that are relative easy/hard for the first experiment.
-This looks like this, index, F-score, sentence:
+This looks like this (index, F-score, sentence):

 <pre>
 Sentences for which exp1 has most positive difference with exp2: